2ND AMENDMENT EXPLAINED

 These elements were often used in combination.
 For example, the first constitution, the Articles of Confederation, required States to “keep up a well-regulated” militia and “a proper quantity of arms” in “public stores”—duties that some, under crushing war debt, shifted to militiamen.

-Throughout the 20th century, federal appeals courts across the country, following Miller, held the 2nd Amendment was meant, as one summarized, “solely to protect the right of the states to keep and maintain armed militia.”
+Throughout the 20th century, federal appeals courts across the country, following Miller, held the amendment was meant, as one summarized, “solely to protect the right of the states to keep and maintain armed militia.”

 • Read More